Code-Institute-Submissions/Jonasitoelprogramador-Milestone1/README.md

 2. As a Returning Visitor, I want to be able to access the website on various different screen sizes and for it still to evoke a positive response.
     1. By implementing a combination of bootstrap responsive design and media queries at varying viewport widths, the website is fully responsive with regards to the viewport size of the device that it is being viewed on.
-    2. Thus, the site will be aesthetically pleasing to the user on matter the viewport size.
+    2. Thus, the site will be aesthetically pleasing to the user no matter the viewport size.
 NB. see (./assets/screenshots/screenshots_e) for visual representation of this.

 In order to ensure broad functionality, the website was tested across a variety of internet browsers such as Google Chrome, Internet Explorer, Microsoft Edge and Safari.